 - Manipulative Bastard: The Covenant Man, and Randall Flagg as usual.
 It's strongly implied that they're one and the same, the Covenant Man being another of Flagg's frequent aliases.

 - Merlin Sickness: Discussed trope.
 Tim asks Maerlyn if it's true, and he says it isn't, but nobody ever believes how mundane his life actually is.

-- Names to Run Away From Really Fast: "Skin-man".
+- Names to Run Away from Really Fast: "Skin-man".
 Seriously, is there anything positive that can be associated with such a creepy name?